 - D3: the study visa for Georgia, issued to foreign nationals who have been admitted to the Tbilisi State University or another recognized educational institution;

-- D4: the family reunification visa; this is subject to certain requirements, such as proving the actual relationship; one of our Georgia permanent residence agents can provide more details;
+- D4: the family reunification visa; this is subject to certain requirements, such as proving the actual relationship; one of our Georgia permanent residence agents can provide more details if you wish to move to Georgia from Russia if you already have family here;

 - D5: this is the investor visa, detailed by our specialists in this article; it is important to note that there are conditions for minimum investments in the country.